naziha1986/-reading-notes.md/Read:04.md

 _***CSS**_: *(Cascading Style Sheet)
 *it is rule-based language for specifing how documents are presented to users.it makes your web page more elegant and beautiful.
+* it's a declarative synatx for defining the presentation of a web pages.

-* in css we don't use tags.
+* we don't use tags in CSS.

 ![css2](css2.png)

 * we can make changes,such as:lists,tables, color,font,links....etc>
 * we can add background and border.
+* *responsiveeness*: adapting the interface to the user's screen size.

 * it developed by group within W3schools.

 >For more information